Deere & Company (DE)

 Long-term

-Deere & Co.'s long-term activity ratios, specifically the fixed asset turnover and total asset turnover, provide insights into the company's ability to generate sales from its investments in fixed assets and total assets, respectively.
+Overall, analyzing both the fixed asset turnover ratio and total asset turnover ratio provides insights into Deere & Company's operational efficiency and its ability to generate revenue in relation to its investments in fixed and total assets, respectively.